translate-tools/domtranslator/README.md

     // that is just adds a text prefix to original text new NodesTranslator(translator),
     {
-      // When `nodesIntersectionObserver` is provided, a lazy translation mode will be used.
+      // When `scheduler` is provided, a lazy translation mode will be used.
       // Nodes will be translated only when intersects a viewport
-      nodesIntersectionObserver: new NodesIntersectionObserver(),
+      scheduler: new IntersectionDOMTranslationScheduler(),

       // Filter will skip nodes that must not be translated
       filter: configureTranslatableNodePredicate({